neams-th-coe/cardinal/doc/content/tutorials/cht5.md

   caption=Mesh used for the solid heat conduction. style=width:30%;margin-left:auto;margin-right:auto;halign:center

-The heat conduction module will solve for temperature, which is defined as a nonlinear variable.
+The heat transfer module will solve for temperature, which is defined as a nonlinear variable.

 !listing /tutorials/pebble_1/solid.i